These dark chocolate malt macarons have a malted chocolate ganache filling that tastes just like a chocolate milkshake!

 - 1 ¾ cup dark chocolate chips

 - Bake each tray for about 13-14 minutes.
 The macarons are done baking when you gently touch the top of the shell, it should just barely budge from the foot.
-Allow to cool completely before filling!
+Allow them to cool completely on a wire rack before filling.

 Assembling the Macarons

 - Match and line up the shells of the macarons on your surface.
 Fill a piping bag with the malted ganache filling fitted with a small round tip.
 Pipe a dollop of the ganache onto one shell and sandwich it with the other shell.